Links will be added before the start of each ceremony.

 Once you have met with your advisor, you’ll be given a password to apply for graduation and will be registered for an exit exam.
 This will be clearance to apply for graduation.
 Submit your graduation application at the very beginning of your last semester of college.

 Apply for graduation in myPellissippi: under “Your Records,” click “Apply to Graduate/Graduation Status.”
-The intent to graduate application for fall 2020 must be submitted by November 16, 2020.
+The intent to graduate application for spring 2021 must be submitted by April 9, 2021.

 The graduation application lets you identify any honors society memberships you may have, as well as place your order for a cap and gown.